Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-2.md

 ![A broken, leaking color wheel](assets/color-theory-2.png){loading=lazy}

 There are many tattoos in the game that hold symbolism.
 We'll cover those in greater detail later.
-For now I want to focus on the one in this article's header - one that was brought to surface attention by the reddit user [OniHanzpPT](https://www.reddit.com/user/OniHanzpPT/).
+For now I want to focus on this one that was brought to surface attention by the reddit user OniHanzpPT.

 There are several key differences in this tattoo that do not exist in previous
 discussions: